fast-reflexes/better-react-mathjax/README-min.md

   * Readded types with custom types for MathJax2 based on `@types/mathjax` and types from `mathjax-full` for MathJax3.
 * v.
 1.0.3
   * Fixed missing license.
   * Corrected function signature on `MathJax` component.
-  * Corrected default MathJax 2 version provided by CDN to use the config recommended in the [docs](https://www.mathjax.org/#gettingstarted).
   * Updated default MathJax 3 version provided by CDN to using v.
 3.2.0.
   * Updated MathJax 3 types used to v.
 3.2.0.
   * Added content to API documentation on property `src`.